shifty91/kget/README.md

 Supported right now:

-- HTTP, HTTPS and FTP
+- HTTP, HTTPS, FTP and SFTP
 - IPv4 and IPv6 (v6 is preferred in DNS lookups)
 - HTTP Basic Auth